Making awesome looking dashboards is fun. This tool allows you to do that easily!

 All SharePoint lists have pre-existing built-in fields such as the Title field.
 Some of these have special internal field names:

-The Created By field has an internal field name of Author.
+The Created By field has an internal field name Author.

-The Modified By field has an internal field name of Editor.
+The Modified By field has an internal field name Editor.

 When using column formatting it is often the case that you need a column to hold a button or content without referencing any field values.
 In this case, you only need to have a column set aside to hold the content.